ShlapachenkoAndrii/first-steps-in-Automation/README.md

 test cases are in excel file 'test cases.xlsx'

-to run tests use in terminal from 'test' directory: npm test
+to run tests use in terminal: npm test

 this will run most tests in parallel, except paramentized login tests.